kaatinga/murka/README.md

 # murka
 A high performance string validator.
-The package is intended to check incorrect characters' existence in a string.
+The package is intended for checking incorrect characters' existence in a string.
 20 times faster than regexp package and 10 times faster than unicode package.

 Benchmark run with Go 1.17: